Installing WarehousePG

 - docs/cli_help/gpconfigs — This directory contains sample

-configuration files and host files that can be modified and used when installing and Initializing WarehousePG. - ext — Bundled programs (such as Python) used by some WarehousePG utilities.
+gpinitsystemconfiguration files and host files that can be modified and used when installing and Initializing WarehousePG. - ext — Bundled programs (such as Python) used by some WarehousePG utilities.

 - include — The C header files for WarehousePG.